Addendum to the Contract: Everything You Need to Know

 Elements of a Contract Addendum

 An addendum to the contract defines the definitions, sections, clauses, and terms that need modifying, and all parties must agree to and sign off on them.
 The language of an addendum is sometimes tricky since the law requires all parties to a contract to abide by its original language.
 For this reason, you must make sure not to create unintended consequences or loopholes with the addendum.
+Learn more about contract review attorney fees.

 Contract addendums are typically used when: